Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 03 Section 03 · Why the conventional view fails Why that belief fails.

-The structural argument is that PMax inherits Search's converting traffic for cheap and reports it as PMax-attributed.
+The structural argument is that PMax inherits Search's converting traffic for cheap and numbers it as PMax-attributed.
 Without brand exclusions, the algorithm finds branded queries inside the served-traffic mix and indexes there because branded queries are the cheapest source of conversions in any account that has a recognizable brand.
 The operator's "PMax wins" are the operator's branded baseline being repackaged at a higher CPC and credited to the new campaign.

 Five failure modes follow.

 Failure mode two.
 Asset-group opacity.
 PMax campaigns have one or more asset groups, but the platform does not expose served-query-level data the way Search does.
 Operators lose the ability to inspect what queries spend is going against.
-The reporting layer narrows.
+The tracking layer narrows.
 Decisions that used to be made on search-terms data now get made on aggregate ROAS, which is a different type of signal.

 Failure mode three.
 Conversion-goal corruption amplification.
 PMax is more sensitive to conversion-goal definition than Search is because it has fewer levers.
-A corrupted conversion goal — add-to-cart counted as primary, value parameter attached to the wrong event, attribution model misaligned — produces a worse outcome inside PMax than inside Search, and the case file The Conversion Goal That Counted Add-to-Carts as Sales documents how that compounds over twelve weeks.
+A corrupted conversion goal · add-to-cart counted as primary, value parameter attached to the wrong event, attribution model misaligned · produces a worse outcome inside PMax than inside Search, and the case file The Conversion Goal That Counted Add-to-Carts as Sales documents how that compounds over twelve weeks.

 Failure mode five.
 Optimization toward existing customers.
 PMax with first-party customer-list audience signals trains the algorithm to find the people most likely to convert, which is almost always existing customers.
 The campaign acquires nothing new.
 Existing-customer revenue gets reattributed to PMax.
-New-customer acquisition stalls because the campaign was never instructed to find new customers, and the operator does not see the stall in the dashboard because PMax-reported revenue keeps rising.
+New-customer acquisition stalls because the campaign was never instructed to find new customers, and the operator does not see the stall in the dashboard because PMax-claimed revenue keeps rising.

 The conventional view treats PMax as a successor.
 The structural reality is that it is a new surface that requires new constraints.
 The constraints are the position.